joanne-ev/warwick-bds/README.md

 # warwick-bds

-Work I've done as part of my MSc Behavioural & Data Science Course at the University of Warwick
+2024/25 MSc Behavioural & Data Science Course at the University of Warwick